dromara/sureness/docs/_coverpage.md

 > Focusing on Protection of Restful Api.

 - Based on RBAC, Multiple certification
+- Support websocket, servlet and jax-rs
 - Dynamic modification of permissions
 - No framework dependency

 [中文](/cn/)